gideonaa/SimpleStarter/README.md

       └─ README.md
 ```

+This structure is *just a suggestion.* Feel free to move things around to your liking.
+Modify the `build.js` file to place the resulting files where you want them.
+[Go ahead and fork it.](https://github.com/gideonaa/SimpleStarter/fork)

-Note that the page content can be store separately in JSON files and compiled
-into the structure layer.
-This is optional, you can always write content directly into
-any .njk file.
-But keeping structure and content separate provides many advantages
-including easier editing and the option of internationalization.
+Note that the page content can be store separately in JSON files and compiled into the structure layer.
+This is optional, you can always write content directly into any .njk template file.
+But keeping structure and content separate provides many advantages including easier editing and the option of internationalization.

 #### Notes